Resolution / Matching to your Data

 - Contact name, email, job title, LinkedIn URL, location

-- The company object for the contact's current employer
+- The full company object for the contact's current employer

 This means you can always join on company identifiers, regardless of signal type.